-For the safety of our students, we do not allow drop off or pick up from the school car park at the start or end of the day.
-We have very limited car parking and we cannot accommodate additional cars on site at these busy times.
+For the safety of our students, parents who drive their children to school are asked not to bring their cars on to the school site at the beginning or end of the school day.
+We have very limited car parking which is taken up fully by staff cars and school buses.